PHD University of Southern Mississippi

 Aside from Northland's proximity to my hometown and family, Northland's mission speaks to me both professionally and personally.
 The emphasis on social responsibility in business makes our program and curriculum standout.
 Northland is helping change the business narrative to one that demonstrates how business can be a force for good, globally and in people's local communities.

-I teach a number of courses in the Business and Entrepreneurship programs, as well as a few in the Sustainable Community Development program.
-My favorite courses are those that allow me to bring the "world" to Northland's classrooms, such as Global Business, Multicultural Aspects of Organizational Development, and International Development.
+I teach a number of courses in the Business Administration and Sustainable Community Development programs.
+My favorite courses are those that allow me to explore contemporary social issues with students, such as The Inclusive Workplace, Sustainability Marketing, and International Development.

 My teaching methods emphasize practice.
 Having a professional background in workforce development, I design assignments to ensure students are building the knowledge and skills 21st Century employers are looking for.
 I encourage students to engage with business owners and managers through interviews, guest speakers, and field trips.
 I also work with local and regional employers to get Northland students into internships and I require students to conduct case studies on local organizations, upon completion of which they are able to offer relevant recommendations to organizational leaders and managers.
 As an active member of the Academy of Economics and Finance, I am also able to get students involved in conference attendance, paper presentation, and paper competitions.